 (B) schedule meetings; and

-(C) develop and publish agendas and relevant material for those meetings at least 7 (seven) days prior to the meeting; and
+(C) develop and publish to its website agendas and relevant material for those meetings at least seven (7) calendar days prior to the meeting; and

-(D) develop and publish meeting minutes within 15 (fifteen) days following each meeting;
+(D) develop and publish to its website minutes within fifteen (15) calendar days following each meeting;

-Participants are allowed to request that relevant items be placed on the agenda of the meetings if they provide adequate notice to the utility.
+(5) Interested parties may request that relevant items be placed on the agenda of the meetings if they provide adequate notice to the utility.

-(6) Topics discussed in the public advisory process shall include, but are not limited to, the following:

-(A)The utility’s load forecast.

-(B) Evaluation of existing resources.

-(C) Evaluation of supply and demand side resource alternatives, including:

-(i) associated costs; and

-(ii) performance attributes.

-(D) Modeling methods.

-(E) Modeling inputs.

-(F) Treatment of risk and uncertainty.

-(G) Rationale for determining the preferred resource portfolio.
+(6) The utility shall take reasonable steps to notify:

+(A) its customers;

+(B) the commission; and

+(C) interested parties

-(Indiana Utility Regulatory Commission; 170 IAC 4-7-2.1)
+of its public advisory process.
+(Indiana Utility Regulatory Commission; 170 IAC 4-7-2.6)

-SECTION 5.
-170 IAC 4-7-2.2 IS ADDED TO READ AS FOLLOWS:
+SECTION 8.
+170 IAC 4-7-2.7 IS ADDED TO READ AS FOLLOWS:

-170 IAC 4-7-2.2 Contemporary issues technical conference
+170 IAC 4-7-2.7 Contemporary issues technical conference

-Authority: IC 8-1-1-3
+Authority: IC 8-1-1-3; IC 8-1-8.5-3

 Affected: IC 8-1-8.5

 Sec.
-2.2 (a) The commission or its staff may host an annual technical conference to help identify contemporary issues and encourage the identification and adoption of best practices to manage such issues.
+2.7. (a) The commission or its staff may host an annual technical conference to facilitate:

+(1) identifying contemporary issues;

+(2) identifying best practices to manage contemporary issues; and

-(b) The technical conference may also identify a standardized reporting format.
+(3) instituting a standardized IRP format.

-(c) The agenda of the technical conference shall be set by the commission staff that includes input from interested parties and utilities.
-Utilities and interested parties may petition or informally contact the commission staff to request the inclusion of specific contemporary issues.
+(b) The agenda of the technical conference shall be set by the commission staff.
+Utilities and interested parties may request commission staff include specific contemporary issues and presenters.

-(d) The director may provide guidance concerning specific contemporary issues for a utility to address in its next IRP filing.
-The director shall provide interested parties with a written summary of the issues to be addressed.
-The utility shall, to the extent possible, provide to interested parties either a discussion of the impacts of such issues on its IRP or demonstrate how it has taken such issues into account.
+(c) The director may designate specific contemporary issues for utilities to address in the next IRPs by providing the utilities and interested parties with the contemporary issues to be addressed.
+The utility shall address the designated contemporary issues in its next IRP.
+In addition, prior to its next IRP the utility shall provide to interested parties either a discussion of the impacts of such issues on its IRP or describe how it has taken the contemporary issues into account.

-(e) The contemporary issues technical conference shall take place at least one (1) year prior to the filing date of a utility’s IRP.
-(Indiana Utility Regulatory Commission; 170 IAC 4-7-2.2)
+(d) A utility shall address new issues raised in a contemporary issues technical conference if the contemporary issues technical conference occurred at least one (1) year prior to the submittal date of a utility’s IRP.
+(Indiana Utility Regulatory Commission; 170 IAC 4-7-2.7)

-SECTION 6.
+SECTION 9.
 170 IAC 4-7-3 IS AMENDED TO READ AS FOLLOWS: